Ablepharon macrostomia syndrome: Diagnosis

 Ablepharon macrostomia syndrome can be diagnosed at birth by identification of characteristic physical findings, clinical evaluation, and specialized imaging techniques such as CT scans.
-CT scans can confirm the absence of the zygomatic arch and abnormalities in the cranial and mandibular bones.
-An ophthalmologist can diagnose abnormalities in the eyelids and confirm microblepharon or ablepharon.
-Teams of specialist will typically work together to confirm diagnosis and assess treatment options.
-Pediatricians, gastroenterologists, dermatologists, urologists, and other care providers can be expected to aid in the diagnosis and treatment.

 Treatment

 Primary treatment focuses on relief of immediate symptoms such as providing lubrication to the eyes to relieve pain and dryness; antibiotics may also be prescribed to prevent infections and inflammation.
 Surgical measures can be taken and a plastic surgeon can correct the lack of eyelids through reconstructive surgery.
+The surgical correction of the eyelids is considered a surgical emergency during the neonatal period, as eyelids serve critical functions in lubricating and protecting the cornea from drying out and maintaining optimal visual and facial aesthetic outcomes.
+Current approaches to eyelid reconstruction involve recessing the levator aponeurosis, widening the shortened septum seen in the eyelids of these patients, and thus descending the lid margin over the fissure before utilizing subsequent skin grafts.

 Surgery to correct malformations of the mouth, ears, genitals, fingers, and skin can also be performed as necessary.
 Macrostomia, the wide, fish-like mouth, can be corrected by a maxillofacial surgeon.
 The skin can be treated by means of creams to alleviate dryness and coarseness; in certain cases, botulinum toxin and skin grafts were used to improve the overall appearance.
 It is highly recommended that patients are able to seek the help of pediatric psychologists throughout the entire treatment process.